This article was updated on July 21, 2018.

-Health care hiring is booming, with 18 percent of all new jobs created in 2015 being in the sector, according to Health Leaders Media.
-This surge has led organizations to rethink how they interact and engage their talent, especially considering the glut of recent regulatory reforms such as the Affordable Care Act.
+Health care hiring is booming, with over 10 percent of all new jobs created in the first part of 2017 being in the sector, according to Health Leaders Media.
+This surge has led organizations to rethink how they interact and engage their talent.

 Because improved patient outcomes and cost control have become top priorities for HR in health care, incentives for health care workers have also followed suit.
 Modern Healthcare explains that, "with hospitals consolidating and under intense pressure to improve quality amid declining reimbursement, more systems are embracing performance-based pay."